Caitlin Clark Foundation: Fundraising

 Many of Clark's sponsorship and endorsement deals include pledges of support, monetary donations, and/or product donations to the Caitlin Clark Foundation.
 As part of Clark's multi-year deal with Gatorade, the company donated $22,000 to the foundation, a nod to her jersey number and birthday, in late 2023.
 With the release of Clark's limited-edition capsule collection in March 2024, Gatorade made $25,000 donations to both the Caitlin Clark Foundation and the Women's Sports Foundation to help increase girls' access to the sport of basketball.
 In January 2024, State Farm announced its intention to donate $22,000 to the foundation in honor of Clark's golden birthday.
 Hy-Vee donated $35,690 to Clark's foundation in honor of Clark surpassing 3,569 career points at Iowa and becoming the new scoring leader in NCAA Division I women's basketball history in February 2024.
 With the announcement of Clark's partnership with Wilson Sporting Goods in May 2024, Wilson also announced its commitment to support the Caitlin Clark Foundation and its mission.
 In November 2024, during an event at The ANNIKA, Group 1001 presented Clark with a grant of $22,000 to her foundation.
+The foundation received another $22,000 grant from the Gainbridge Assists Powered by Parity grant program in September 2025.